24

 Advantages of Biological Weathering

-As alluded earlier, weathering is responsible for the creation of soil.
+As alluded to earlier, weathering is responsible for the creation of soil.
 Below are some other benefits of biological weathering:

-1. Formation of Nutrient Rich Soil
+1. Formation of Nutrient-Rich Soil

 2. Creation of Sediments